Guide to ISAs: allowances and rules explained

 Withdrawing money from an ISA

-While you can only make deposits into 1 cash and 1 investment ISA each tax year, you may be able to withdraw money from your current or previous year’s ISAs at any time – depending on the terms of your particular ISA.
+While you can only make deposits into 1 cash, 1 investment and 1 innovative finance ISA each tax year, you may be able to withdraw money from your current or previous year’s ISAs at any time – depending on the terms of your particular ISA.

 Whether you’re looking for a fixed rate on savings, instant access to your money or help saving towards your first home, we offer 3 types of cash ISA – so you can choose which suits you best.